ArcticEcho/DRG-Mods/Quality of Life/Graphics & Performance/README.md

+# Graphics & Performance Mods

-Tweaks to graphics and stuff that can improved performance
+Tweaks to graphics and stuff that can improve performance.

 <!-- mod list -->

 ## Dynamic Resolution - v1.1